Bonjour à tous,

 Elle ne m'a pas téléphoné depuis quelques jours. -- She hasn't called me since several days.

-There's even a lesson on kwiziq: Using Le Passé Composé or Le Présent in negative sentences with ''depuis''
+There's even a lesson on kwiziq: Using the compound past (Le Passé Composé) vs the present (Le Présent) in negative sentences with "depuis" (since/for) in French

 Don't have an account yet?
 Join today